maytsai/Introduction-to-Probability-and-Data-with-R-by-Duke-University/README.md

 ## Project Workflow

-**On week 5 course, I established my very first R project by exploring the BRFSS data.**
+**You can find my very first Data Analysis project using R- Exploring the BRFSS data in the week 5 folder.**

 **Title: Exploring the BRFSS data**
 Date: 06/28/2021